 Ask the people who sign up as members to recommend your publication and your Steady page to their friends and acquaintances (you might do this in a welcome email, for example).
 Your members want to support you, so they'll be happy to recommend you.

 - Let your community know why you decided to offer memberships.
 Tell them your story – that will make the whole thing more tangible.

 - Print your steady-URL on business cards and your merch.

-- Tag @joinsteadyEN on Twitter and Instagram so we can see your posts and share them.
+- Tag @joinsteadyEN on Twitter and Instagram.

 - Mention your Steady page in press interviews and presentations.